Car diagnostics for everyone

 OBD2 is designed mainly for diagnostics but it has support for a few bi-directional controls and performance counters as well.

-On-board service activation enables you to control the operation of an on-board system, test or component.
+On-board service routines enable you to control the operation of an on-board system, test or component.
 While most OBD2 services simply read information from the car, this service allows bi-directional communication.
 The service basically allows you to command the vehicle's on-board system to initiate or perform specific tests.
 In that sense, this service or mode is rather powerful tool.

-The current version of the OBD2 standard defines only two services both of which OBD Auto Doctor supports:
+The current version of the OBD2 standard defines three services all of which OBD Auto Doctor supports:

 - Evaporative system leak test